niharshah/goldstandard-reviewer-paper-match/README.md

 **5. pdfs**

-PDF files for each paper (reported by participants or from reviewers' profiles) that has PDF publicly available.
+PDF files for each paper (reported by participants or from reviewers' profiles) that has a link to PDF in its profile.

 **6. txts**

-Parsed PDF file.
-For each file, there is:
+Parsed PDF files.
+For each pdf file in the `pdfs` folder, there is:
 - .txt file that is obtained by parsing the pdf with the `xpdf` tool
-- .json file that contains counts of workds in the txt file with some sanitization applied (txt -> json conversion is done using the approach of Laurent Charlin https://bitbucket.org/lcharlin/tpms/src/master/)
+- .json file that contains counts of words in the txt file with some sanitization applied (txt -> json conversion is done using the approach by Laurent Charlin https://bitbucket.org/lcharlin/tpms/src/master/)

 ## notebooks

 A good entry point to this project is the `DataExploration.ipynb` notebook.
 It provides some basic overview of the data.

-Once you understand the data, you can explore the `Experiments.ipynb` notebook that replicates the results of the paper.
+Once you understand the data, you can proceed to the `Experiments.ipynb` notebook that replicates the results of the paper.

 ## evaluation_datasets